airpair/services-in-angularjs-simplified-with-examples/post.md

 ```

+### Difference between factory and service method

 Let us understand difference between creating a service using the service() method and the factory() method.

 - Using the service() method uses the function constructor and it returns the object or instance of the function to work with
 - Using the factory() method uses the returned value of the function.
 It returns the value of the function returned after the execution

 If we want to register a service using the function constructor, in that scenario we will use service()  method to register the service.
 If we use factory() method to register the service it returns the value after execution of the service function.
 It can return any value like primitive value, function or object.
 So service() method returns the function object whereas factory() method can return any kind of value.

+## Performing database operation on SQL Server using the service

 In further post we will talk about other ways of creating service.
 Now let us work on a full working example of using service in an angular app.
 We are going to create an application which will perform the followings,